keithmburu/courses/2021-compling/hw/hw4_text_classification.md

 #### Embedding Layer

 We could represent every word or character in our input vector using a **one-hot-vector** representation, and our classifier would learn to make predictions with this data.
 Despite its name, one-hot-vector representations are quite boring.
 Given a vocabulary size $$|V|$$, each word is represented by a binary vector of length $$|V|$$.
 For each word, a unique bit is flipped to 1.
 So, for example, if we have a vocabulary of 3 words, {cat, dog, bike}, our vector (and the corresponding input layer) must be of length 3.
 One possible representation is: dog = [1 0 0], cat = [0 1 0], bike = [0 0 1].
-Each "word" then, is just represented by a bit in a vector.
+Each "word," then, is just represented by a bit in a vector.
 If both "dog" and "cat" occur in our example, the input is [1 1 0].
 For an example of this, see [Intro to text classification with Keras: automatically tagging Stack Overflow posts](https://cloud.google.com/blog/products/gcp/intro-to-text-classification-with-keras-automatically-tagging-stack-overflow-posts).
 But storing these words would need a large, sparse matrix, and they encode nothing about the relationships of words to each other.
 Instead, we typically use **word embeddings** if we have sufficient data.

 Word embeddings are a relatively new innovation.
 The first implementation was released as a program called word2vec [(Mikilov, 2013)](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), though there are now competing versions, e.g., GloVe [(Pennington et al. 2014)](https://nlp.stanford.edu/pubs/glove.pdf)

 As we've discussed in class, the idea is that we want to map our word vectors into a high dimensional space where similar words are close to each other and dissimilar words are farther away.
 See [GloVe: Global Vectors for Word Representation](https://nlp.stanford.edu/projects/glove/).
 Further, words should ideally be closer to each other *along the dimensions that make sense*.
 For example, ideally, the word *king* should be close to the word *queen* along some implicit "status" dimension but far away along some implicit *gender* dimension.
 Word embedding algorithms do this by observing which words tend to **co-occur**, yielding a compact representation that encodes semantic relationships between words.

 We can use these in an **embedding layer**.
 The embedding layer encodes the words in a dense matrix of real numbers that implicitly represents the relationships between words.
-Our neural network can then use these dense representations as a rich source of information about what the words mean -- much richer than a matrix of mostly zeroes and a few ones.
-Recall that an embedding layer is learned by learning to predict which words with a logistic regression and using the learned weights matrix as a dense representation of the words.
+Our neural network can then use these dense representations as a rich source of information about what the words mean -- much richer than a sparse matrix of mostly zeroes and a few ones.
+Recall that an embedding layer is learned by learning to predict words with a logistic regression and using the learned weights matrix as a dense representation of the words.
 We can add an [embedding layer](https://keras.io/api/layers/core_layers/embedding/) in Keras easily.

 ````python
 model.add(Embedding(max_features, 128, input_length=maxlen))